Food Relationship

 5. Learn effective stress-coping strategies

-It is important to recognise that emotions and especially stress can be a trigger for Fog and Storm eating.
+It is important to recognise that emotions and especially stress can be a trigger for mindless eating.
 The best way to break this cycle is by learning effective strategies to support your unique brain health and cope with these triggers before they take over.

 Some activities that can help include exercise, meditation, journaling and mindfulness practices such as breathing techniques.
 These activities can help you acknowledge your thoughts and feelings and help better manage them, without turning to food.
 Yet, it’s important to try a few different techniques and find your go-to strategies.

-If your fog or storm eating habits are taking over your life and affecting your physical or mental health, it might be worth considering getting professional help.
-You might not have a diagnosed eating disorder or feel like “you’re not sick enough”.
-However, if your food habits are causing you grief every single day, it’s a good idea to consider getting help with your food habits.
+If your mindless eating habits are taking over your life and affecting your physical or mental health, it might be worth considering getting professional help.
+Majority of clients that come through my clinic door don’t have a diagnosed eating disorder and even feel like “they’re not sick enough”.
+However, if your food habits are causing you feeling miserable every single day, consider getting help with your food habits.

 Professional support could help you understand what’s keeping you stuck in the cycle of mindless eating and how to get out.